 Generally, since he doesn’t talk, he will grab someone’s hand and gesture it in the direction of what he wants.
 For example, if he finishes his dinner but wants more, he will grab my dad’s hand and drag it towards what he likes to eat more of.”

-What advice can you give to siblings and parents on how to take care of a special sibling or child.
+Best advice for siblings and parents on how to take care of a special sibling or child.

 ” I know it’s hard at times but don’t forget that a lot of people out there are willing to help you: your family, your friends, even your local community.
 Do your research into what events you can get your child into.

 Don’t be afraid to talk to others at these events so that you can learn from their experiences and from their mistakes.”

 Lastly, do you have any experience with Nathan that’s worth sharing?